Independent School Entrance Examination

-The Independent School Entrance Examination ISEE online page (ISEE) is an entrance exam used by many independent schools and magnet schools in the United States.
-Developed and administered by the Educational Records Bureau, the ISEE has four levels: the Primary level, for entrance to grades 2–4; Lower level, for entrance in grades 5–6; Middle level, for entrance in grades 7–8; Upper level, for entrance in grades 9–12.
+The Independent School Entrance Examination (ISEE) is an entrance exam used by many independent schools and magnet schools in the United States.
+Developed and administered by the Educational Records Bureau (ERB), the ISEE has four levels: the Primary level, for entrance to grades 2–4; Lower level, for entrance in grades 5–6; Middle level, for entrance in grades 7–8; Upper level, for entrance in grades 9–12.
 All levels consist of five sections: Verbal Reasoning, Quantitative Reasoning, Reading Comprehension, Mathematics Achievement, and a 30-minute essay.
 The ISEE can be seen as a parallel to the Secondary School Admission Test, or SSAT.
 It is currently administered by Measurement Incorporated.

 Verbal reasoning

 This section consists of two parts: synonyms and sentence completions.
 Both parts measure the student’s vocabulary level and reasoning ability.
 The Synonym section assesses the student’s ability to pick, out of four options, a word with a similar meaning to the one in question.
 The Sentence Completion section assesses the student’s ability to complete a sentence logically by picking the correct word out of the four options presented.
 On the Upper and Middle Levels there are 40 questions to be answered in 20 minutes.
 On the Lower Level there are 34 questions to be answered in 20 minutes.